Wieku/Hexagons/docs/scripting/events.md

 # Event notification system

-There is second event system that is used to notify script of certain actions such as key pressed.
+There is second event system that is used to notify scripts of certain actions such as key pressed.
 Events are delivered using callback functions defined in global `event` table.

 ```lua